jgreywolf/runiq/examples/block-diagrams/README.md

-# Block Diagram Examples
+# Control system Diagram Examples

 Control system and signal processing block diagrams created with Runiq.

 > **📸 Visual Outputs:** SVG visualizations are coming soon!
 For now, you can view the `.runiq` source files below.
 To generate SVGs, run through the Runiq CLI or renderer.

-## What are Block Diagrams?
+## What are Control system Diagrams?

-Block diagrams are used in control systems, signal processing, and systems engineering to represent the flow of signals and control through a system.
+Control system diagrams are used in control systems, signal processing, and systems engineering to represent the flow of signals and control through a system.
 Each block represents a mathematical operation or transfer function.

 ## Features Demonstrated